sotkonstantinidis/testcircle/docs/configuration/question.rst

     label.
 Possible values are: ``placeholder`` (showing the label as a placeholder inside the input field)

+  * ``has_other`` (bool): A boolean to be used by questions with key type "radio" to indicate that there is an additional option "other" with a textfield to specify.

   * ``conditions``: An optional list of conditions triggering conditional questions.
 Each condition must have the format ``""value_keyword|Boolean|key_keyword""``.
 Example::